Category Archives: Mecklenburg-Strelitz Royals

 source: Wikipedia

 Adolf Friedrich VI was the last Grand Duke of Mecklenburg-Strelitz.
 He was born on June 17, 1882 in Neustrelitz, Grand Duchy of Mecklenburg-Strelitz, now in Mecklenburg-Vorpommern, Germany, the elder son of Adolf Friedrich V, Grand Duke of Mecklenburg-Strelitz and Princess Elisabeth of Anhalt.
-He had three siblings:

 At his christening on July 19, 1882, he was given the names Adolf Friedrich Georg Ernst Albert Eduard.
 He had twelve godparents:

-Adolf Friedrich was educated privately at home, tutored for several years by the Protestant theologian Carl Horn.
+Adolf Friedrich was educated privately at home, and tutored for several years by the Protestant theologian Carl Horn.
 He then attended the Vitzthum-Gymnasium in Dresden along with his relative, and close friend, Grand Duke Friedrich Franz IV of Mecklenburg-Schwerin, and in 1902, moved to Munich to study law.

 During this time, he was made a Lieutenant in the Prussian Army’s Grand Ducal Mecklenburg Grenadier Regiment No. 89.
-However, his active military career didn’t begin until after he had finished his studies when he joined the Prussian Army’s 1st Uhlan Guards Regiment in Potsdam.
+However, his active military career did not begin until after he had finished his studies when he joined the Prussian Army’s 1st Uhlan Guards Regiment in Potsdam.
 Just two years later, he became Hereditary Grand Duke upon his grandfather’s death and his father’s accession to the grand ducal throne.

 Hereditary Grand Duke Adolf Friedrich, c1909. source: Wikipedia